 This agency is obligated to ensure that the working environments for both employees and employers adhere to the safety and health standards set by the Occupational Safety and Health (OSH) Act.
 In this regard, employers have a duty to provide that both work and the workplace are free from any recognized, severe dangers.

-Almost every employee in the nation will fall under the OSHAs jurisdiction, as this organization ensures that workplace laws are being followed strictly to protect the safety and health of all workers.
+Almost every employee in the nation will fall under OSHA’s jurisdiction, as this organization ensures that workplace laws are being followed strictly to protect the safety and health of all workers.
 There are, however, a few exceptions in which employees and employers would not be covered by the OHSA.
-Some of these exceptions include some transportation workers, immediate family member of farm workers, miners, self-employed individuals, and many public employees.
+Some of these exceptions include certain transportation workers, immediate family members of farm workers, miners, self-employed individuals, and many public employees.